-Site Type Standard Nature of the venue A tree covered neighbourhood park with ample shade Suitability Free entry and accessible to the general public, live music encouraged Most suitable for daytime community events Suggested capacity 5,000 (at any one time) Event size Most suited to minor events Precinct specific criteria Operating hours Close 1.00am on all days.
+Site Type Standard Nature of the venue A tree covered neighbourhood park with ample shade Suitability Free entry and accessible to the general public, live music encouraged Most suitable for daytime community events Suggested capacity 5,000 Event size Small to medium Precinct specific criteria L Company of the Comp Operating hours Close 1.00am on all days.
 Open 11.00am daily for alcohol trade.
 Events can commence from 7.00am.
 Shared use considerations Informal uses include basketball court Park Lands criteria Environmental sensitivities Possums Site restrictions Basketball court to remain accessible to public wherever possible Public art installation on the western side Considerations Access to this Automated External Defibrillator for the general public must be maintained at all times.
-Amplified sound considerations Whitmore Square is located in close proximity to sensitive residential receivers on Morphe Street.
-While there are receivers in close proximity to the park, small events could be acceptable provided stages are oriented facing towards the north. or power, water and sewer points) City of Adelaide events infrastructure map, detailing all utilities and facilities.
-Shade Ample shade Toilets Yes - Exeloo, which is wheelchair accessible Amenities Basketball court Lighting Yes lighting around the square Bike parking Bike parking located in the east side of Morphett Street on the southeast corner of the square Access Essential vehicle access Some vehicle access Accessible parking Accessible parking can be made available on Sturt Street.
+Artwork.
+Amplified sound considerations Whitmore Square is located in close proximity to sensitive residential receivers on Morphett Street.
+While there are receivers in close proximity to the park, small events could be acceptable provided stages are oriented facing towards the north.
+Site features (see map f or power, water and sewer points) Shade Ample shade Toilets Yes - Exeloo, which is wheelchair accessible Amenities Basketball court Lighting Yes lighting around the square Bike parking Bike parking located in the east side of Morphett Street on the southeast corner of the square Access Essential vehicle access Some vehicle access Accessible parking Accessible parking can be made available on Sturt Street.
 There are three permanent spaces on Sturt Street.
 One space is approx. 200m away east of Whitmore Square.
 There are also two spaces - approx. 130m and 345m west of Whitmore Square.
 Please refer to the City of Adelaide interactive parking map.
 Transport Public transport services are available.
 The closest tram stop is City South on King William Street.
 Free City Connector services are available on Whitmore Square.
 Multiple high frequency bus services are available on Sturt Street and Morphett Street

-Map 19: Hurtle Square/Tangkaira
+Map 21: Hurtle Square/Tangkaira